 Hindus use a number of traditional decorative items to decorate their homes during Deepavali.
 Traditional Diwali home décor adds to the joy of the occasion and celebrates the Festival of Lights.

-Here are some decorative ideas that can enhance the festive appeal of your house during Diwali.
+Here are some decorating ideas to enhance the festive appeal of your house during Diwali.

-Candle wax can also be used in the form of aluminum diyas.
-These vibrant diyas are available in various designs and have good luck symbols painted on them which can include the “Om” or “Swastika“.
+Candle wax can also be used in the form of aluminium diyas or tealights.
+Thes diyas are available in various designs and may have good luck symbols painted on them which can include the “Om” or “Swastika“.